-'''

-file_start: string;
+file start: string;

-For example:

-file_start : "Current list of units\n\n";
+file start : "Current list of units\n\n";

-'''

 entry_output

 The mandatory parameter entry_output specifies the data to be output and the way in which it is to be written.
 Each object class to be output must be represented by an output specification which describes how an entry belonging to the object class is to be output.
 The syntax is